senykam/senykam.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a distinguished scientist and the head of research at [MongoDB](https://mongodb.com).
-I also hold a visiting professor appointment in the Department of [Computer Science](https://cs.brown.edu) at [Brown University](https://brown.edu).
-Before its acquisition by MongoDB, I was co-founder and Chief Scientist at Aroki Systems and an associate professor at Brown.
-Prior to that, I was a research scientist at [Microsoft Research](https://research.microsoft.com).
+I am a Distinguished Scientist and Head of Research at [MongoDB](https://mongodb.com).
+I also hold a Visiting Professor appointment in the Department of [Computer Science](https://cs.brown.edu) at [Brown University](https://brown.edu).
+Before its acquisition by MongoDB, I was co-founder and Chief Scientist at Aroki Systems and an Associate Professor at Brown.
+Prior to that, I was a Research Scientist at [Microsoft Research](https://research.microsoft.com).

 My research is in cryptography and is driven by real-world problems from